kalamangga-net/docker-hadoop-base/README.md

 # docker-hadoop-base

-A base Docker image for Apache Hadoop
+A base Docker image for Apache Hadoop.

+Rebuild for Debian and OpenJDK environment.